-Rewilding creates a dynamic mosaic of areas where nature is left to take care of itself interconnected with areas which can sustain a range of high-nature value productive activities, such as low impact silviculture (the process of tending, harvesting and regenerating a forest), harvesting of natural products, nature-based enterprises and extensive (as opposed to intensive) meat production.
+The potential benefits of rewilding are exciting and varied.
+They include restoring higher levels of biodiversity, protecting communities at risk of flooding, creating more opportunities for human wellbeing in nature, and the economic revival of rural areas through new, nature-based enterprises.
+Rewilding creates a dynamic mosaic of areas where nature is left to take care of itself interconnected with areas which can sustain a range of high-nature value productive activities, such as low impact silviculture (tending, harvesting and regenerating a forest), harvesting of natural products and extensive meat production.